 This index is arranged by species of bird.
 For example, to find the link for Ruddy Duck, look for the entry "Duck, Ruddy".
 The species Indian Whistling-Duck is entered in the index as "Duck, Indian Whistling-".

 Continent Indexes: N. America, S. America, Europe, Asia, Africa, Australia etc.

 "Birds of the World" is also organized by continent.
 If you are trying to identify a duck that was photographed in Africa, you may not want to be distracted by ducks that are found in North America.
 Thus there are indexes for the various continents.
-The index for "Australia etc." lists birds for Australia and New Zealand as well as Indonesia, Malaysia, New Guinea and the Philippines.
-Some of these countries are tradiionally considered to be part of Asia, but Asia is such a vast continent I have chosen to list species for thiese countries with their Australian neignbors.
+The index for "Australia etc." lists birds for Australia, New Guinea and New Zealand.

 All photos on this site are available for general use, unless otherwise specified on the thumbnail.
 Please credit the photographer.
 Some images have additional constraints such as no commercial use or no modifications.
 Click the photo credit link for details.